ubco-mds-2020-labs/dashboard-project-cryptocurrency_db/.ipynb_checkpoints/contributing-checkpoint.md

 #### Milestone 1
 - We are concerned about the performance of the dashboard and our ability to create it on time.
 We may have to extend our working hours on the project
+- We are working with larger dataset, so it has slowed down our dashboard
+- We didn't have a template to work with so we tried creating our own